-The Washington Post reports that Montgomery County Judge Brian G. Kim resigned after reports of a road rage incident began to circulate.
+The Washington Post reports that Montgomery County Judge Brian G. Kim resigned after reports of a road rage incident circulated.

-I don’t know if it made a difference but judges that make a lot of enemies on the bench have a much harder time making it through a little scandal.
-Court Watch Montgomery was not real excited about Judge Kim after sitting in on six months of restraining-order hearings in Montgomery County.
+I don’t know if it made a difference, but judges that make a lot of enemies on the bench have a much harder time making it through a minor scandal.
+Court Watch Montgomery was not really excited about Judge Kim after sitting in on six months of restraining-order hearings in Montgomery County.

 I have never been in front of Judge Kim.
-I’ve heard of him before, but all of the information I have about him comes from this article.
-My point is that if your reputation is that you are a good person who treats people well and does not abuse power, you are far more likely to survive a relatively moderate scandal like this.
-If you are flashing your power merely because you can, no one is going to cut you a break.
-I’m convinced the best way to figure out who is who is to see how they treat the waiter/waitress at a restaurant.
-If Judge O’Malley took every applicant to the bench to lunch and used this test we would all be sitting pretty.
+I’ve heard of him before, but all the information I have about him comes from this article.
+If your reputation is that you are a good person who treats people well and does not abuse power, you are far more likely to survive a relatively moderate scandal like this.
+If you are flashing your power merely because you can, no one will cut you a break.
+I’m convinced the best way to figure out who is to see how they treat the waiter/waitress at a restaurant.
+If Governor O’Malley took every applicant to the bench to lunch and used this test, we would all be sitting pretty.

 (Crazy road rage story.
 I’m in law school and I’m getting gas at one in the morning at the Eckles Shell Station in Ellicott City at Route 40.
 Two cars pull up and these two guys get out.
 Big guys that looked a little mean.
-I’m no Mike McQueary but I was definitely staying out of it.
-They both start circling each other, neither one of them really wants to fight but neither wants to back down either.
-Someone makes good contact and it is on.
-Neither one of them was a particularly good fighter but their was a lot of good blows because both were afraid to go to the ground which is what happens in most street fights.
+I’m no Mike McQueary, but I was definitely staying out of it.
+They both start circling each other, neither one of them really wants to fight, but neither wants to back down either.
+Someone makes good contact, and it is on.
+Neither one of them was a good fighter but there were a lot of good blows because both were afraid to go to the ground which is what happens in most street fights.
 It was not Gatti v.
 Ward but it was something.
-Anyway, inexplicably, they reach an agreement that it was over and shook hands.
+Anyway, inexplicably, they agree that it was over and shook hands.
 And then, I kid you not, a little man hug.
-They had earned each others respect and, bizarrely in some strange way, mine.
-The gas station attendant had come to the window and we both exchanged “Did I just see that?” looks.
-It all happened so fast, I have questioned whether it happened it the first place, wondering whether I have unconsciously exaggerated the details.
+They had earned each other’s respect and, bizarrely in some strange way, mine.
+The gas station attendant had come to the window, and we both exchanged “Did I just see that?” looks.
+It all happened so fast, I have questioned whether it happened in the first place, wondering whether I have unconsciously exaggerated the details.
 But that really is what I remember.